How does React work under the hood ? The Overview of React internals

 3.3 Render

-Render is the the task scheduled (performConcurrentWorkOnRoot()
+Render is the task scheduled (performConcurrentWorkOnRoot()

 ), it means calculating the new Fiber Tree and figure out